How we handle your data

 How to ask for a Right to be Forgotten

-- If you registered through the Company website, you can login at any time and on your personal dashboard, select, <AARON, ADD THE NAME OF THE BUTTON>
+- If you registered through the Company website, you can login at any time and on your personal dashboard, select, "Delete my account and data"

 - If you registered though LinkedIn, please email the Data Protection Officer who will manually delete your LinkedIn record

 - In most cases, whether you registered by email, or through the Company website then your database record will be expunged and the Data Protection Officer will confirm this to you in writing by email or by mail, if email is no longer possible

 - If you have sub-contracted for us, or been one of the Company’s temporary employees, we will still retain and keep those part of the records required by us under governing national law, for example on tax, payment or payroll purposes

 - For any other questions, please contact the Data Protection Officer